 - This means that around 8% of the world’s population lives in this landmass, which is approximately 17% of the planet’s landmass.

 - Although ethnically diverse, its population is mostly of European descent, most of which live in the United States of America, Mexico, and Canada but also in the Caribbean islands and the nations of Central America.

 - The largest city in North America is Mexico City with a population of 20,400,000.
 This also makes it the third-largest city in the world behind Tokyo, Japan and São Paulo, Brazil.

 - Other largest cities in North America include New York City, New York; Los Angeles, California; Chicago, Illinois; Boston, Massachusetts; Toronto, Ontario; Dallas-Fort Worth, Texas; Miami, Florida; Philadelphia, Pennsylvania.

 - North America presents a great variety of climate, from the extreme cold in Alaska, Canada, and most of the northern section of the United States, to tropical and subtropical on the East coast, or desert conditions in the southwest of the United States, and the northwest of Mexico.

 - North America is also home to the world’s largest lakes, straddling Canada and United States.

 Mostly due to the global economic powerhouses that are Canada and, mostly, the United States, North America is the richest continent in the world.
 This is in terms of Gross domestic product (GDP) per capita, which is the largest of all the continents.

-Despite its vastness, there are only twelve independent nations in South America.
+- Despite its vastness, there are only twelve independent nations in South America.
 By far, the largest of them all is Brazil.
-Not only is Brazil the biggest country in the continent, it also has the largest population of them all.
+Not only is Brazil the biggest country on the continent, but it also has the largest population of them all.

 The 5 Oceans: